Description

 }

-// Send the file if it has been modified or there is no if-modified-since header
+// If the file has been modified or there is no if-modified-since header, send the file

 $response = (new Response())->withFile($file);